MontiCore/montiarc/docs/Usage/Simulation/index.md

 ## Interactive
 On the other hand, the simulator can also be run interactively.
 This might be useful for prototyping your models.
-You control how fast the simulation is running by setting the tick length.
+You can control how fast the simulation is running by setting the tick length.

-Two different backends are available to interact with it.
+Two different backends are available to interact with the simulation.
+For every backend and component a java class with a main method is generated.
+These can be found in your build folder.
+To run the simulation simply execute the main method using your IDE.

 #### REST